mixxxdj/manual/source/chapters/library.rst

   :ref:`track list<library-root>`.

 .. versionadded:: 1.12
-   Analyze Crate option in the menu.
+   :guilabel:`Analyze Crate` option in the menu.

 Right-click on an existing crate's name to access the different features in the context menu: